sttoracle/ORACASB/CASB.md

 The Access Map shows points of origin for both normal (green dot) and suspicious (red dot) events.
 Click links in the summary information to see more details.

-> *The other summary cards on the Dashboard Summary tab, such as Suspicious and normal IP addresses, display statistics for specific types of activity that may or may not be suspicious.
-For each summary card, you can:*
+> The other summary cards on the Dashboard Summary tab, such as Suspicious and normal IP addresses, display statistics for specific types of activity that may or may not be suspicious.
+For each summary card, you can:

-> -*View the summary statistics displayed.*

-> -*Hover over parts of the card to see additional information in pop-ups, and to identify links.*

-> -*Click any link in the card to see more detailed information.*

-> -*Click the Help icon Image of Help icon in the upper-right corner to see online help about the type of information displayed in the card.*
+View the summary statistics displayed, Hover over parts of the card to see additional information in pop-ups, and to identify links, click any link in the card to see more detailed information, click the Help icon Image of Help icon in the upper-right corner to see online help about the type of information displayed in the card.

 ___

-## Sactioned Application Onboarding
+## Sanctioned Application Onboarding
 ___
-> NOTE: *This section requires that you've completed the [pre-requisite](#step-1-create-salesforce-developer-account) step of signing up for an SaleForce free developer account*
+In this session you will be using the Oracle CASB Cloud Service UI to onboard your Salesforce Developer Account into your Oracle CASB tenant.

 ### **STEP 1**: Click on the "Add an App" menu item.